bgpkit/oneio/README.md

     writer.write_all(text.as_ref()).unwrap();
     drop(writer);

-    // read from the newly-generated bz2 file let mut new_text = "".to_string();
+    // read from the newly generated bz2 file let mut new_text = "".to_string();
     oneio::get_reader(to_write_file).unwrap().read_to_string(&mut new_text).unwrap();